dimitri6degres/ekoz-minidacdsp/README.md

 a swift coder to improve the ios app,
 a android coder to make it available for all, maybe a web coder to make a web version.
-(And somebody to re-write all what you read, because i've got a fucking bad english…)
+(And somebody to re-write all what you read, because i've got a quite bad english…)

+## how to get an ekoz-minidacsdsp?
+This is not a commercial project, you should build it by yourself. it's quite easy!
+But if you prefer buy one. contact me.